drexlerd/Loki/README.md

 - [ ] :constraints
 - [x] :action-costs

-## Design Decisions
+## Design Decisions and its Implied Properties

 ### Immutability

-Loki ensures that each PDDL object is immutable to reduce usage errors.
+Loki ensures that each PDDL object is immutable to reduce usage errors and is especially important in multi-threaded applications.

 ### Private Constructors